-‘The craziest wedding year of all time’: A photographer’s overbooked, overwhelming 2021
+The ‘craziest wedding year of all time’: A photographer’s overbooked, overwhelming 2021

 The year began with pre-vaccine, heavily-restricted events

 In January, the first wedding I shot of the year was probably the most stringent.
-There were “dancing squares” in effect, where you could only dance with people in your household or the table that you were at.
+There were “dancing squares” in effect, where you could only dance with people in your household or the table you were at.
 The couple could move around the dance floor if they wanted to, and go table to table, but they couldn’t have the guests in the middle of the dance floor.
 The venue was very strict about it.
 They were monitoring the whole time.
 If you did get up from the table, it was only to go to the restroom.
 You couldn’t go to the bar; servers had to serve you alcohol.

-There were a few members of the bridal party that were immunocompromised, and they wanted to wear their masks for photos.
+There were a few members of the bridal party who were immunocompromised, and they wanted to wear their masks for photos.
 But what you try to accomplish as a photographer is: How is this going to look as normal as possible?
-The couple is going to look back in 10, 15 years and forget that there was even a pandemic going on.
+The couple is going to look back in 10, 15 years and forget there was even a pandemic going on.

-But weddings changed after the vaccine arrived
+But weddings changed after vaccines arrived

 Right around April or May, weddings started getting back to normal.
-I would say 75 percent of weddings I shot this year felt like weddings in 2019 — one required that vendors be vaccinated and wear masks this year, but the majority really didn’t care about the risks as much as you would probably think.
+I would say 75 percent of weddings I shot this year felt like weddings in 2019.
+One required that vendors be vaccinated and wear masks this year, but the majority really didn’t care about the risks as much as you would probably think.

 Weddings went hard this year.
 You could tell people were cooped up for a year, and they wanted to get out and party and let loose.
 This year, I’ve seen everything from people mosh-pit stage-diving off speakers to one wedding where they brought in a gigantic jump rope and the bride and groom were jump-roping.
 I’d never seen that before.
-I’ve had grooms breakdancing, guests breakdancing.
+I’ve had grooms break-dancing, guests break-dancing.
 I’ve seen a nine-foot dancing robot come in, with LED panels and smoke cannons.

 There were day-of nightmares